chrismair/Needy/README.md

   - Parse Maven POM XML
   - XML Report and/or JSON Report
-  - Checker/Handler/Visitor way to analyze or validate each dependency -- check for known vulnerabilities or disallow artifacts by policy
+  - Reports that show disallowed/deprecated/end-of-life artifacts, as configured; or check for artifacts with known vulnerabilities